 Dr. Loran Anderson is a professor emeritus in the department of biological science at Florida State University in Tallahassee.
 His research has focused on plant taxonomy and systematics in the Florida Panhandle and elsewhere.
 He is currently compiling a checklist of native plants in Panhandle counties that will include rare and endangered species.
 Over the course of his career, he has authored numerous publications and has named (i.e., described for science) 12 new Florida native plant species or subspecies.
 Dr. Anderson is a long-time member of the Florida Wildflower Foundation.
 In 2016, he received the Foundation’s “Coreopsis Award” in recognition of contribution to Florida’s wildflowers.

-Get the State Wildflower Plate to support the natural world
+Get the State Wildflower license plate to support the natural world

 Everyone loves a field of flowers… especially the bees and butterflies that depend on them.
 But our flowers are vanishing from our rapidly developing landscape, and just when wildlife needs them the most.

-Show your support our natural world by purchasing the State Wildflower specialty license plate.
+Show your support our natural world by purchasing the State Wildflower specialty license plate!
 Since 2000, the plate has raised almost $4 million for roadside wildflowers, gardens in public parks and schools, educational materials and more.
-Purchase your plate today or at your county tax collector’s office.

 - The State Wildflower license plate costs $15 more than a regular Florida plate (note: a one-time fee will be charged by the state to switch your plate).
 The $15 contribution funds wildflower work throughout the state.

 - Plate owners are Florida Wildflower Foundation members and receive member benefits.
 Register your membership here.

 - Don’t wait — you can purchase a State Wildflower plate even if your present plate hasn’t expired!

 - The plate features a montage of Florida’s state wildflower, the Coreopsis.
 There are 17 species found in Florida, 14 of which are native.